Killing Time (video game): Characters

-Release
+Development and release

+The campaign was created using the Doom Editing Utility and then converted to the game's map format.

 The game's original release came as a red CD.
 Players found a glitch in the game that happens in the clown stage.
 The screen becomes pixelated and obscures the view of the entire area.
 The publisher allowed purchasers to mail them their red copy for a fixed version of the game, which appears on a black disk.
 Since so few purchasers sent in copies, the red version remains fairly common, but the black version is rare.
 The 3DO Game Guru includes a save file patch which fixes the bug.

 In 1996 Acclaim Entertainment acquired the rights to release three Studio 3DO games for the PlayStation, Saturn, and PC, including Killing Time.
 However, while Acclaim did publish the other two games for those platforms, they did not do so with Killing Time, even though a release date was announced and it was advertised in magazines and on the back of some manuals on games published by the company.

 On July 23, 2015, ZOOM Platform announced the release of an updated version of Killing Time exclusively for their store.
 The update work was done by Jordan Freeman Group and published by ZOOM Platform and Prism Entertainment.

-The game was also re-released onto gog.com on November 10, 2016.
+The game was also re-released onto GOG.com by Ziggurat Interactive on November 10, 2016.

+It was announced on June 6, 2024 that a remaster of the game was being developed by Nightdive Studios under the name Killing Time: Resurrected.
+It was released on October 17, 2024.
+James "Quasar" Haley, one of the developers of the remastered version, confirmed the PC version was based on the Atari Jaguar version of Doom that had previously been worked on by developer Rebecca Heineman.
+However, the actual level creation was completed using the Build editor from Duke Nukem 3D and then converted to game's map format.

 Reception

 The original 3DO release received mostly positive reviews.
 Critics for both Next Generation and GamePro praised the fast game engine and combination of intense first-person shooting with brain-stimulating adventure elements.
-GamePro's Atomic Dawg also approved of the stylish visuals and music and especially the use of real-life weapons for the player's arsenal, though he criticized the need to use button combinations to change weapons or look up and down.
-Next Generation complimented the humor and gave the game 4 out of 5 stars, concluding, "In short, Killing Time is the bastard child of Doom and 7th Guest, and it works."
+GamePro also approved of the stylish visuals and music and especially the use of real-life weapons for the player's arsenal, though they criticized the need to use button combinations to change weapons or look up and down.
+Next Generation complimented the humor and concluded, "In short, Killing Time is the bastard child of Doom and 7th Guest, and it works."
+GameSpot concluded that the PC version was a "breath of very fresh air", due "largely to a thoughtful design interweaving setting and story with healthy doses of gunplay and gore."

 The game was awarded the 3DO Adventure Game of the Year.
 In 1996, GamesMaster ranked the 3DO version 2nd on their "The GamesMaster 3DO Top 10."

+Killing Time: Resurrected reception

+The remaster developed by Nightdive Studios received "mixed or average" reviews according to Metacritic.